AmirMK/poe_veo_bot_sample/README.md

 # Veo Bot for Poe.com - Repository Documentation

-This repository provides a complete implementation of a bot using **Veo** for video generation, hosted on **Poe.com** and deployed via **Google Cloud Run**.
+This repository provides a complete implementation of a bot using **Veo** for video generation, hosted on **Poe.com**.
 Below is the detailed documentation for each component of the repository.

 **Note:**
 The `app.py` code is designed to handle both text-to-video and image-to-video generation.
 However, by default, the bot settings have `allow_attachments` set to `False`, which disables image attachments.
 If users wish to enable image-to-video generation, they only need to change the `allow_attachments` setting to `True`.
 No additional modifications are required.